waseemsalami/project-Big-Data-in-behavioral-science-/README.md

 ## Key Skills and Tools Highlighted:

 ### Data Collection & Preprocessing:
-Extracted raw data using PRAW for Reddit.
+Extracted Reddit raw data using *Reddit's API: PRAW*.

 Filtered, cleaned, and labeled data using tools like pandas and Numpy.

 Crowdsourced Labeling:
-Designed and deployed surveys on Amazon MTurk to label behavioral data accurately.
+Designed and deployed surveys on *Amazon MTurk* to label behavioral data accurately.

 Text Processing:
-Tokenization, stemming, and stop-word removal using NLTK.
+Tokenization, stemming, and stop-word removal using *NLTK*.
 Vectorization and feature extraction with TF-IDF from scikit-learn.

 Sentiment Analysis:
-Analyzed text sentiments with VADER for insights into user motivations.
+Analyzed text sentiments with *VADER* for insights into user motivations.

 Feature Engineering and Selection:
 Applied filter, wrapper, and embedded methods (e.g., Lasso, RFE) for feature selection.